yufeenyuy/msc_bi_docs/business_intelligence_1/bi_1.md

 This enables users to analyse data insearch of information.
 To analyse the performance of OLAP systems some rules have be developed which are summarised in the acronym **FASMI**.
 The meaning of this acronym is **Fast Analysis** **Shared multidimensional Information**.
-+ Fast: Queries should be process within a time frame of maximumly twenty seconds.
++ Fast: Queries should be processed within a time frame of maximumly twenty seconds.
 + Analysis: Complex analysis should be achievable with less programming effort.
 + Shared: Multiple users should be able to access data parallely without hindernis.
-+ Multidimensional: Data should be stored in dimension in a hierarchichal manner
++ Multidimensional: Data should be stored in dimensions in a hierarchichal manner
 + Information: Data evaluated during analysis should be transparent to all users to avoid inconsistencies.

-As a result, OLPA Systems are highly performant and easy to use.
+As a result, OLAP Systems are highly performant and easy to use.
 Thus reports generated from these Systems are presented in form of graphics and tables.
-Example of OLAP System is SAP Business Warehouse.
+Example of OLAP System is **SAP Business Warehouse**.

 ### Reporting Systems
 These are systems which users can use to create and design reports based on company data.
 These data is the underlying source for calculating **Key performance indicators (KPIs)**.
 KPIs are key business metrics that can be measured to evaluate the performance of a business against its business goals.
 These systems or tools usually provide users with a **GUI and drag-and-drop operations** to furster analysis.
-Examples of such toolsinclude power bi, cognos, tableau, QLik.
+Examples of such tools include power bi, cognos, tableau, QLik.

 #### Scorecards and Dashboards
-+ Scorecards: They provide a snapshop of the current business performance based on key performance indicators.
++ *Scorecards:* They provide a snapshop of the current business performance based on key performance indicators.
 This can help business managers to quickly evaluate the business against it goals.
 The data in score in scorecards are usually summarised based on the desired level of granularity that is enough to quickly assess the business.
 These data is often represented in form of **charts, graphs, traffic lights, speedometers, and thermometer displays**.
-+ Dashboard: They provide real-time performance of a business based on data from different parts of the company.
++ *Dashboard:* They provide **real-time** performance of a business based on data from different parts of the company.
 Performance is measured by means of key performance indicators which are consolidated in a single uniform view.
 In Dashboards it is possible to set threshholds for KPIs so that alerts can be triggered whenever a threshhold is reached.
 Additionally, dashboards can scorecards, other measures and filters and the data must not be in summary form.